 Stewed vegetables vegan Dimlama

-- 2 tbsp vegetable oil I use sunflower oil
+- 2 tbsp vegetable oil I use sunflower or avocado oil

 - 2 medium size onions